fatma-Elzeny/Embedded-Linux/AdminLinux_Task4/SW shared buffer/README.md

+#Why Kernel Shared Buffer is not the Best Choice
 Creating a shared buffer in the **kernel space** is often not the best choice for most applications due to several significant drawbacks:

 ---